L-Goncalves/study-React/README.md

 # study-React

-React JS &amp; React Native apps made from studies.
+## This repository is made with the purpose of having many projects from studies.